kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 ### [680.
 Valid Palindrome II(Medium)](https://leetcode.com/problems/valid-palindrome-ii/)
 #### Two Pointers
 - start and end, moving towards each other as long as current characters are same
-- since we only may delete one character, when there is unmatched character, we skip that condition by moving start and end one more index.
+- since we only may delete one character, when there is unmatched character, we skip that condition by moving start and end one more index **`return helper(s, start + 1, end) || helper(s, start, end - 1);`**
 	- why need both? consider a string like "abcdca", just moving start wouldn't work
-- continue moving two pointers and compare, return false as long as we found another unmatched character
+- `helper` will continue moving two pointers and compare, return false as long as we found another unmatched character
 ##### Time: O(n)
 ##### Space:O(1)
 ### [1332.
 Remove Pallindrome Subsequence(Medium)](https://leetcode.com/problems/remove-palindromic-subsequences/)